 Photo by Yang Lu (www.sharetheexperience.org).

-Immediately prior to her assuming this position, she was Assistant Director, Program Support at the Office of Surface Mining (OSM) in the Department of the Interior.
-She was responsible for developing OSM's regulations, policies, and technical guidance for active and abandoned mine land reclamation in order to implement the Surface Mining Control and Reclamation Act.
+Immediately prior to her assuming this position, she was Assistant Director, Program Support at the Office of Surface Mining, Reclamation and Enforcement (OSMRE) in the Department of the Interior.
+She was responsible for developing OSMRE's regulations, policies, and technical guidance for active and abandoned mine land reclamation in order to implement the Surface Mining Control and Reclamation Act.
 In addition, she oversaw the Applicant Violator System and technical training programs.
-Ms. Blanchard's other positions at OSM have included Special Assistant to the Director where she headed the agency's Interim Management Team which developed management guidance for turning the bureau into a highly functioning organization.
+Ms. Blanchard's other positions at OSMRE have included Special Assistant to the Director where she headed the agency's Interim Management Team which developed management guidance for turning the bureau into a highly functioning organization.
 This guidance was a model for inclusion of employees and customers in its implementation.
 Earlier, she held various branch chief and staff positions within the bureau where she managed and improved the surface coal mining and reclamation operations on Federal and Indian lands.

 Before her Federal Service, Ms. Blanchard was one of the first employees in the Surface Mining and Reclamation Division of the Texas Railroad Commission where she developed and implemented the permitting system for coal and uranium mine land reclamation in Texas.
 She was appointed by the Governor of Texas to the Interstate Mining Compact Commission.
-She also served in the Environmental Planning Division of the Texas General Land Office where she provided research and coordination on environmental planning and review and development of the coastal zone management program.
+She also served in the Environmental Planning Division of the Texas General Land Office where she provided research and coordination on environmental planning and review and on development of the Coastal Management Program.

-Ms. Blanchard, a native Texan, has an A.A. with honors from Stephens College and a B.A. and an M.A. from The University of Texas.
+Ms. Blanchard, a native Texan, has an A.A. with honors from Stephens College and a B.A. and an M.A. from The University of Texas at Austin.
 She was a Senior Executive Fellow at Harvard University.
-Ms. Blanchard received the Stephens College Alumnae Achievement Award in 2007.
-She also serves as an officer in Executive Women in Government.
+Ms. Blanchard received the Stephens College Alumnae Achievement Award in 2007 and the Texas City Independent School District Hall of Honor.
+She has also served as an officer in Executive Women in Government.
+She is a Trustee of the Cheetah Conservation Fund and a Board Member of the Institute for Civility in Government.
 She also teaches flute and is a Master Gardener.